megalon/pd-AUTOMATONISM-sampler/README.md

 # How do I install it?

 Download **sampler.pd**, **sampler-help.pd**, and **sampler-EASY-COPY-PASTE.pd** from this github repo.

+**Note:** For the pd-extended version, delete "sampler.pd" and rename "sampler-for-extended.pd" to "sampler.pd", then continue with these instructions.

 Within the *AUTOMATONISM_1.1* folder, there is another folder called *patch_editor_abs*.
 Drop the files "sampler.pd" and "sampler-help.pd" into this folder.

 ![](https://raw.githubusercontent.com/megalon/pd-AUTOMATONISM-sampler/master/images/sampler-location.PNG)